-Because you are planning to go to college, it’s important that you take the right classes in high school.
-That means that, beginning in ninth grade, the majority of your classes should be ones that will prepare you for admission to and, perhaps even more importantly, success in college.
-Most admission officers will tell you that the first thing they look at is your choice of classes, even before they look at grades.
-When it comes time to apply to college, you want to make sure that you meet the admission criteria for ALL colleges in which you are interested.
-Always remember that it is much better to be “over prepared” than “under prepared.”
+Because you are planning to go to college, it’s important you take the right classes in high school.
+Beginning in ninth grade, the majority of your classes should be ones that will prepare you for admission to and, perhaps even more importantly, success in college.
+When it comes time to apply to college, you want to make sure you meet the admission criteria for ALL colleges in which you are interested.
+Always remember it is much better to be “over prepared” than “under prepared.”

 Here’s what you need by the end of your senior year in order to meet the admission expectations at a majority of colleges:

 |Three to four years of laboratory science classes.

 You will have the strongest background if you have taken at least one year each of:

 |Two years, at a minimum, of social sciences.
 Most college freshmen studied World History and US History in high school.
 Other social science options include:|

 |Two to four years of foreign language.
 More and more colleges are requiring a minimum of two years of language study while in high school, as an admission criterion.
 Because many colleges require students to study a second language, it is important that you expose yourself to the study of languages while in high school.